 Humans used beets in food as early as in Neolithic period around 10,000 years ago.
 Throughout human history, beetroot was believed to help with various conditions as constipation, erectile dysfunction, and others.

-A new wave of interest to beets, and particularly to beetroot juice, started to rise in the recent decade with more and more scientific evidence accumulated on positive effects of the drink on health, stamina, and performance.
+A new wave of interest in beets, and particularly in beetroot juice, started to rise in the recent decade with more and more scientific evidence accumulated on the positive effects of the drink on health, stamina, and performance.

 Source of Vitamins and Minerals

-Besides vitamins and minerals, beet juice is a rich source of antioxidants and nitrates.
+Besides vitamins and minerals, beet juice for weight loss and high blood is a rich source of antioxidants and nitrates.

 Helps to Lower Blood Pressure

-It is believed that high nitrate concentration in the juice of this vegetable connected to the normalizing effect on blood pressure.
-Nitrate is converted first into nitrite in the mouth by friendly bacterias, then to nitric oxide (NO-) in the stomach.
-This last one (NO-) has a long-known vasodilating effect (relaxes walls of blood vessels).
+It is believed that high nitrate concentration in the juice of this vegetable is connected to the normalizing effect on blood pressure.
+Nitrate is converted first into nitrite in the mouth by friendly bacterias, then to NO in the stomach.
+This last one NO has a long-known vasodilating effect.